xlikes/Projekty/README.md

 #ENG
-Welcome in my repository with my projects in Languanges: C#, Java Select folder which you interest and check code my programs
+Welcome in my repository with my projects in Languanges: C#, Java Select folder which you interest and check code of my programs

 #POL
 Witaj w moim repozytorium z moimi projektami w Languanges: C #, Java